SebastJava/prosilver-lm/README.md

 * https://www.phpbb.com/styles/installing/#a-editing (introduction)
 * https://www.phpbb.com/styles/create/ (complete tutorial)

+See this Prosilver-lm for real !
+Visit https://sebastjava.com/forums/

+This is a forum showcase, powered by phpBB and featuring this Prosilver-lm.
+But that's only for a limited time.
+This website is just a temporary one and will probably be deleted on Jan 21, 2024.

 ### Design improvements: colours

 Colours are frequencies and energies.
 Different colours carry different values and moods.
 I think it is rather impossible to find a green colour that is both nice and comfortable, as a widespread colour background.